-The applicant must prepare an Extraction Plan for all second workings in the Longwalls B1-B3 mining area to the satisfaction of the Secretary.
+The applicant must prepare an Extraction Plan for all second workings in the active mining areas to the satisfaction of the Secretary.
 This plan must:

 (e) include a:

 • Biodiversity Management Plan, which has been prepared in consultation with OEH, to monitor and manage the potential environmental consequences of second workings on aquatic and terrestrial flora and fauna, with a specific focus on threatened species and endangered ecological communities.